kentwar/BOPElites/README.md

 ## Known Bugs

-- There aren't any, which is only to say nobody has tried to use this yet, so we havent found them.
+- There aren't many, which is only to say nobody has tried to use this yet, so we havent found them.

+1. the Parsec domain was setup using Xfoil which is old code and a bit fiddly.
+It didn't compile on my windows machine, so I zipped it up and have stored it in the pyAFT.zip file.
+In theory it should just unzip and run, but this may be a bit hopeful.

-I expect the following will crop up:
+2. I expect the following will crop up:
 - Tensor shape for GPYTorch models. - Newer GPYtorch models seem to require a different shaped tensor, I noticed this broke the synthetic function maker so I have ficed it by unsqueezing the tensors.
 If you get a weird shape error this may be the reason.

 BOP-Elites has been used in several applications: https://dl.acm.org/doi/abs/10.1145/3583131.3590486